sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 ### Access LHE files

-`get_decay_length_lhe.py` accesses .lhe files to retrieve information about each event and computes the decay length.
+`get_decay_length_lhe.py` accesses .lhe files to retrieve information about each event and compute the decay length.
 This one is also evaluated from the computed width of the particle.

 `get_weight_lhe.py` and `get_weight_banner.py` extract the cross section values from the .lhe files.
-The first one writes them in the format used in `analysis_final.py`(remember to change the square brackets to curly afterwards).
+The first one writes them in the format used in `analysis_final.py`(remember to change the square brackets to curly afterward).
 The second needs to be called inside the directory where the runs are stored and it's just for preliminary checking all the values at a glance.

 ### LHE conversion to ROOT